SeaGL/organization/meetings/2025/20250414-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Andrew: thanks to everyone doing notetaking, looking forward to tech stuff tomorrow
-- Angel: look forward to having some time to flesh out volunteer lists
-- Sen: looking forward to tomorrow's tech meeting. robin is doing teagl again!
-- Dina: happy to see all of you, will be more with it... later
-- Norm: Happy to be here and painfree.
-Will start working on stuff with Salt
-- Kim: Great to be here as always.
-Excited to see some work getting done.
-- Alfredo: Glad to be here, lots of things to catch up to.
-Excited for where we'll be one month from now.
-- Salt: Really glad to have such a great group of people here.
-Folks who consistently come back and have done the things they said they would, it's not their first year and they understand what SeaGL looks like in person.
-Can lead to it looking better.
-Really happy to see that things are getting checked off every meeting and not lingering.
-- AJ: Also looking forward to Tech meeting.
-Going to work on Ansible and NOT stay up too late working on the Ansible code.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub)